yct37785/ExpoAppFramework/README.md

 # Expo App Framework
 This project is a monorepo for Expo apps.
-Core functionalities, UI components, constants and utilities are shared across all Expo app projects.
+Core functionalities, UI elements, hooks, constants and utilities (henceforth referred to as **components**) are shared across all Expo app projects.

 Dependencies for the common framework are managed centrally per monorepo philosophy.

 *What is a monorepo: A monorepo is a single repository containing multiple distinct projects, with well-defined relationships.*

 ## End Goals
-The aim for this project is a quick and easy ready to use template to quickly build apps upon a common framework without having to define common app components/functionalities again for each new app project.
+The aim for this project is a quick and easy ready to use template to quickly build apps upon a common framework without having to define common components again for each new app project.

 ## Project Structure
 ### Overview